 “Why did you bring me here, to this abandoned coffeehouse, of all places?”

 “Because Ebra controls the Seat.
-To the court and the janissaries, he’s painted me as an impulse-driven fool and himself as the wise and steady hand who steers the ship.
+To the court and the janissaries, he’s painted me as an impulse-driven fool and himself as the wise and steady hand that steers the ship.
 That’s why he didn’t brief you — he wanted you to fail, so I would have no one to rely on but his underlings.”
 The Shah took a moment to breathe.
 “When Crucis lands fifty thousand paladins on our shore, we’ll see who’s the fool then.”

 “If you don’t trust Ebra, depose him.”

 “Everything’s so simple for you, isn’t it?
 Metal isn’t straight,” the Shah pounded the air as if he held a hammer, “so bang-bang until it is.
 If I stripped Ebra of rank and privilege, he would throw off his silks and wrap himself in carded wool, then join the agitators.
 And if I executed him, his janissary faction would hang my head from the Seat gate and put the crown on my son.
 He’s been outmaneuvering me for years and must be dealt with carefully.”